mikefarah/yq/pkg/yqlib/doc/headers/Recursive Descent.md

-This operator recursively matches all children nodes given of a particular element, including that node itself.
+This operator recursively matches (or globs) all children nodes given of a particular element, including that node itself.
 This is most often used to apply a filter recursively against all matches.
 It can be used in either the

 ## match values form `..`
 This will, like the `jq` equivalent, recursively match all _value_ nodes.
 Use it to find/manipulate particular values.